nagyistoce/cocoatutorials/gso13trunk/msvc2005/ReadMe.txt

 1    Build Instructions

 1.1  Tools
-     This has been tested with the "Pro" versions of VS 2005/08/10 Express editions don't support 64 bit builds, however it is possible to build 32 bit libraries with "Express".
-     See notes below about DevStudio Express and building only Win32 or x64 builds
+     This has been tested with
+     : "Pro"     edition of VS 2005/08/10
+     : "Express" edition of VS 2012

 1.2  Install zlib, expat, and curl sources.
      I use the directory c:\gnu for this purpose, however the name isn't important.